psychemedia/winter-tales/src/gawain_notes.md

 PART IV

-*Of what nightmares Gawain may have had that night, the original poem does not tell.
+*Of how well Gawain slept that night, the original poem does not tell.
 But we might imagine that his sleep was fitful, and his dreams, or maybe even nightmares, trouble filled.
 Or maybe he just lay there, unable to sleep, contemplating his mortality.*

 Outside, a freezing North wind drifts the white snow.
 Inside, Gawain lies awake with his thoughts, sleeping little.
 Each crow of the cock brings his destiny nearer.
 He gets up before dawn, and dresses warmly beneath his armour, now buffed and burnished and raked free of rust.